 Robyn Kemp is the Director of the Centre for Social Work Practice.
 She said “Sharon’s perspectives on the details of the events leading to and following Peter Connolly’s death revealed just how counterproductive and damaging blame can be.
 Blame draws attention away from the crucial issues that we all share responsibility for, masks over deeper problems, shuts down dialogue and understanding, and damages relationships.
 We strongly support Sharon’s call for social workers to collectivise by joining organisations like us and BASW to address negative public perceptions of social work and contribute to closer, more supportive relationships between the sector and the public.
 We will be holding a collaborative conference celebrating relationship based social work practice in February 2018 and welcome all.”

-To find out more about the Centre for Social Work Practice visit at www.cfswp.org
+Find out more about the Centre for Social Work Practice

 University of Suffolk Press Office